 A construction manager’s main job is to manage every moving part of your remodel.
 This means they handle the high-level planning, creating schedules to keep everything on track.
 They are also responsible for managing the budget, tracking costs, and making sure your investment is used wisely.
 A huge part of their role is communication; they serve as the central point of contact between you and all the different teams involved.
 They also focus on quality control, site safety, and identifying potential risks before they become problems.
 Essentially, they are the strategic mind ensuring your home renovation project is a success from start to finish.

-How They Fit Into Your Project
+How a CM Fits Into Your Project

 One of the biggest differences with a construction manager is that they join your team much earlier in the process, often before the design is even finalized.
 By getting involved during the initial planning stages, a CM can offer valuable insights that save you time and money down the road.
 They can help refine the project scope and optimize the budget, sometimes freeing up funds for upgrades you thought were out of reach.
 Because they are involved so early, they can also streamline the timeline by overlapping phases like design, material purchasing, and construction.
 They truly act as an extension of your own team, guiding your project with a design and build mindset from day one.

-What Does a General Contractor Do?
+What Does a General Contractor Actually Do?

 If your architect is the one who writes the sheet music for your home remodel, the general contractor (GC) is the conductor who brings it all to life.
 A general contractor is responsible for overseeing the day-to-day operations of the construction site and managing all the vendors and tradespeople.
 They are the ones who take the design from a blueprint and turn it into a physical reality you can live in and love.
 Their job is to manage the hands-on work, ensuring every part of the build is executed correctly, on time, and to the agreed-upon standard.
 For any homeowner, a great GC is your single point of contact and the key to a smooth, successful project.